chabbasaad/4CITE/README.md

    docker-compose up -d --build
    ```

-   This command will:
+   > **Note:** Starting the services will take some time (5-8 minutes)

-   - Build and start all Docker containers
+   This command handles the complete setup:
-   - Automatically create the database
+   - Builds and starts all Docker containers
-   - Run all migrations
+   - Automatically creates the database
-   - Seed the database with initial data
+   - Runs all migrations through a startup script

-   > Note: All database setup is handled automatically through a startup script.
-No manual migration commands are needed.
+   - Seeds the database with initial data

 ### Frontend Setup (Local)